-FSANZ recommends the proposed draft variations to Standards 1.3.1, 1.3.4 and 4.5.1 to approve the use of yeast mannoproteins as a food additive for wine stability treatment and to recognise the Organisation Internationale de la Vigne et du Vin (OIV) International Oenological Codex (Edition 2006) as a specification source.
+FSANZ approves the draft variations to Standards 1.3.1, 1.3.4 and 4.5.1 to approve the use of yeast mannoproteins as a food additive for wine stability treatment at the maximum permitted level of 400 mg/kg and to recognise the Organisation Internationale de la Vigne et du Vin (OIV) International Oenological Codex (Edition 2006) as a specification source.

-10.1 Reasons for Preferred Approach
+10.1 Reasons for Decision

-FSANZ recommends the proposed draft variations to Standards 1.3.1, 1.3.4 and 4.5.1 for the following reasons.
+FSANZ approves the draft variations to Standards 1.3.1, 1.3.4 and 4.5.1 for the following reasons.

-- A detailed safety assessment did not identify any public health and safety concerns. - Use of the additive is technologically justified as an alternative treatment to the currently permitted and used additives and processes. - No issues were raised in submissions to the Initial Assessment identifying any risks associated with the proposed approval of yeast mannoproteins. - The impact analysis concluded that the benefits of permitting the use of yeast mannoproteins as a food additive outweigh any associated costs. - The proposed variations are consistent with the FSANZ Act section 18 objectives.
+• A detailed safety assessment did not identify any public health and safety concerns.

+- Use of the additive is technologically justified as an alternative treatment to the currently permitted and used additives and processes. - No issues were raised in submissions to the Draft Assessment Report identifying any risks associated with the proposed approval of yeast mannoproteins. - The impact analysis concluded that the benefits of permitting the use of yeast mannoproteins as a food additive outweigh any associated costs. - The proposed variations are consistent with the section 18 objectives of the FSANZ Act.